jrdngr/cargo-sideload/README.md

 2. Write tests.
 3. Automatically run `cargo update` for registry dependencies that are in `Cargo.toml` but not `Cargo.lock`.
 4. Improve console output.
+5. Write a blog post explaining how to make an alternative registry using `git`, along with `cargo-sideload` and `cargo-index`.